CC-Digital-Innovation/Project-NEWTON/DI 2022/Project Preso.md

 ---
 # Anything we would have done differently?
 How we think it would have impacted outcome
+- Could have applied different machine learning algorithms
 - Neural Network instead of Decision Tree
-- Allowed for better machine learning algorithms

 ---
 # Thank You Very Much!
 Questions?